SamYStudiO/es-theme-next-pixel/TRANSLATION.md

 ### System info files

 System infos files are located in *data/systems/[system]/[language]*, for example for 3do french its is located at *data/systems/3do/fr*.
 If your language doesn't exist yet a shell script is available to generate all files for all systems.
 This script is located at *data/systems/generate_language.sh*.
 To add your own language you need to get your language code from this [list](https://www.andiamo.co.uk/resources/iso-language-codes/), then open *generate_language.sh* file and replace *language="xx"* with your code, for example *language="fr"*.
 Finally you can execute this script and all files will be generated in *data/systems/[system]/[your_language_code]* using the english version.
-You "just" have to translate know :).
+You "just" have to translate now :).

 **Beware**
 Don't make lines to long as it will not render properly, to make sure everything is ok run your recalbox with your translation before making your pull request as I won't check translations myself.